max-kryuchkov/SwiftyRedux/README.md

 }
 ```

-And also we need Reducers enum for combining all sub states and an AppState:
+And also we need Reducers enum for combining all sub states and app state:

 ```
 // Reducers.swift